MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/plan-upgrade-older-versions-office.md

 - [Compare enterprise plans for Office 365](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans)
 - [Microsoft 365 and Office 365 service descriptions](/office365/servicedescriptions/office-365-service-descriptions-technet-library)

 Microsoft 365 Apps is the version of Office that comes with many of those enterprise and business subscription plans.
 Microsoft 365 Apps includes the full versions of Office apps installed on your client devices.
-For example, Word, PowerPoint, Excel, Outlook, and OneNote, as well as Teams.
+For example, Word, PowerPoint, Excel, Outlook, and OneNote.

 Unlike volume licensed versions of Office, Microsoft 365 Apps provides a user-based licensing model that allows your users to install Office on multiple devices with their license.
 For example, install and use Microsoft 365 Apps on both a Windows 11 device and a Mac, as well as on a mobile device.
 Other options are available, such as [device-based licensing](../device-based-licensing.md) or [shared computer activation](../overview-shared-computer-activation.md) for devices shared by multiple users, and [extended offline access](../overview-extended-offline-access.md) for devices that aren't connected to the internet for an extended period of time.